 - Two chunky necklaces

-I’ve planned my outfits so the tops and bottoms are coordinating colours and are interchangeable.
-This gives me outfits for informal evenings that I will recycle during the two weeks.
+I planned my outfits so the tops and bottoms were in coordinating colours and interchangeable.
+This gave me outfits for informal evenings that I recycled during the two weeks.

-We have four formal nights own our P&O cruise including New Years Eve, so I am packing two cocktail dresses with shrugs and a pair of low heel black shoes*, mentioned above, that will match both outfits.
+We had four formal nights on our P&O cruise plus New Years Eve, so I packed two cocktail dresses with shrugs and a pair of low heel black shoes*, mentioned above, that will match both outfits.

-I also have a black clutch bag that will work with all my evening wear.
+I also have a black clutch bag that works with all my evening wear.
 I got this from TK Maxx a few years ago and it goes with everything!

 Packing tips for your cruise